Posts by Kevin Lonergan

 Time for honesty I have been writing recently on the alarming trends around PM ‘methods’, including the latest edition of the Scrum Guide, which was updated in 2017.
 There are many people and groups developing and publishing methods, guides and standards etc. and we have to hope they are being written for the good of…

-Read MoreWhy the current focus on methodologies is totally wrong:
+Read MoreIs the current focus on methodologies right or wrong?

 There are large numbers of online discussions and posts promoting one project management or product development “method” over another.
 As a career-long project management practitioner who has seen everything from excellent practice to very poor attempts at managing projects, I feel this is very wrong, damaging and totally the wrong debate.
 Where does all this…